3lvis/Sync/README.md

 **Sync** eases your everyday job of parsing a `JSON` response and getting it into Core Data.
 It uses a convention-over-configuration paradigm to facilitate your workflow.

+* Automatic mapping of CamelCase or snake_case JSON into Core Data
 * Handles operations in safe background threads
 * Thread-safe saving, we handle retrieving and storing objects in the right threads
 * Diffing of changes, updated, inserted and deleted objects (which are automatically purged for you)